 The working party could approach health professionals who have been involved with the group to see whether they know someone who might be able to take on the role.

-6 Over time, membership of a support group evolves.
+Over time, membership of a support group evolves.
 Groups have life cycles.
 I think it's important that a leader recognises when the group needs to close.
+Regional support group leader If a support group is closing, the leader, trained facilitator or working party should contact the Cancer Council to have this recorded on its state or territory database.